tomjenningss/OL-Blockchain/README.md

 As we are using a pre loaded blockchain network cars are already on the network and you can view them by hitting the `QueryCar/AllCars` endpoint: `http://localhost:9080/LibertyProject/System/QueryCar/AllCars`

-Check the OL terminal with the returned cars and it will also display on the Web Browser:
+Check the terminal that Open Liberty started and it will show the returned cars and it will also display on the Web Browser:

-### Web Browser output

 ```json
 Queried all Cars Successfully.